 • Schedule visits to the doctor.
 Patients with diabetes should see a doctor at least once a year.
 The doctor will examine your foot to see the early signs of neurological disorders or the blood circulation and other foot problems.

-You have read this article Diabetes with the title How To Prevent The Onset Of Diabetic Foot Ulcers.
-You can bookmark this page URL http://antsonafarm.blogspot.com/2012/07/how-to-prevent-onset-of-diabetic-foot.html.
+with the title How To Prevent The Onset Of Diabetic Foot Ulcers.
+You can bookmark this page URL https://antsonafarm.blogspot.com/2012/07/how-to-prevent-onset-of-diabetic-foot.html.
 Thanks!

-1. Really helpful post.Did you known diabetes can be cured naturally?
+Really helpful post.Did you known diabetes can be cured naturally?
 I was unaware that diabetes could be cured.
 I was browsing the web and came across this one. http://bit.ly/1w0kWpX Check it out, I don’t have diabetes but I thought this video would be helpful to someone.

 ReplyDelete